As a holistic MD I endeavor to get to the root causes of illness.

 Additionally many homes and offices contain mold, often hidden.
 Mold toxicity can cause most of the same symptoms as LRC.
 If someone with LRC is regularly episode to mold they will not get better until that is addressed.

 A nearly omnipresent and insidious toxin is the electromagnetic fields (EMF’s) produced by electronics, such as the laptop I am typing on, cell towers, cell phones, wi-fi and “smart meters”.
-Many Lyme patient are very adversely affected by these frequencies and do not realize it.
+Many Lyme patients are very adversely affected by these frequencies and do not realize it.
 One of the most common symptoms of EMF sensitivity is insomnia, and lack of adequate sleep worsens all symptoms and prevents a meaingful recovery.
 Minimizing exposure can be a crucial aspect of recovery though is easier said than done.

 ADDRESSING anxiety, depression and past hurts, griefs, anger and resentments, what many call “UNRESOLVED EMOTIONS.”
-While LRC can cause anxiety and depression, those need to be addressed as being depressed is not only very painful but interferes with our ability to heal.
+While LRC can cause anxiety and depression, those need to be addressed, as being depressed is not only very painful but interferes with our ability to heal.
 Counseling, treatments like biofeedback, Emotional Freedom Technique, EMDR and hypnosis can be very helpful, and constitutional homeopathy can be miraculous.

 STRUCTURAL WORK from a good bodyworker can help relieve pain, improve the flow of energy in the body and help to resolve past emotional traumas.

 ENERGETIC MODALITIES such as homeopathy and acupuncture are also very helpful.
+Some cases of LRC have been cured primarily by homeopathy!

-Some of the main toxins that need to be cleared in treating LRC are microbial toxins, that is toxins produced by the Borreiia bacteria as well as co-infecitons.
+Some of the main toxins that need to be cleared in treating LRC are microbial toxins, that is toxins produced by the Borreiia bacteria as well as co-infections.
 In fact most LRC symptoms are caused by these toxins and the inflammation they induce.
 I tell my patients that if I had a magic wand that could instantly remove all the unfriendly bacteria from their bodies they might not feel any better because what is causing their symptoms are the toxemia produced by the microbes.
 Likewise, if I could remove all the toxins and not kill amy microbes they would likely feel almost 100% better (and with the toxins removed our immune system could do a much better job of fighting these infections and keeping them contained).

 When we use antibiotics or herbs (or ozone or electromagnetic fruquencies) to kill microbes they die, releasing more microbial toxins into our bodies.
 The official name for this is a Jarisch-Herxheimer reacton, more commonly called a Herx reaction or herxing but even more commonly called a die-off reaction.
 These reactions can be quite severe; extreme fatigue, brain fog, headaches, sort of like the worst hangover you’ve ever had.

-One of my mottos is that you never want the treatment to be worse than the disease so it is generally important to focus on detoxification of microbial and environmental toxins and supporting the detox pathways before focusing on killing microbes, and to introduce anti-morobial agents slowly and gradually increasing the doses.
+One of my mottos is that you never want the treatment to be worse than the disease so it is generally important to focus on detoxification of microbial and environmental toxins and supporting the detox pathways before focusing on killing microbes, and to introduce anti-microbial agents slowly and gradually increasing the doses.
 Many doctors make a huge mistake in pushing antimicrobial agents while the patent is still too toxic.

 The doctor who first taught me about LRC (at workshop in 2002) is Dietrich Klinghardt MD PhD, one of the most brilliant people I have ever met, and his approach to Lyme is still my greatest influence.